anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * The security of communication between the Registrar-Agent and the pledge does not rely on Transport Layer Security (TLS) to enable application of BRSKI-PRM in environments, in which the communication between the Registrar-Agent and the pledge is done over other technologies like Bluetooth Low Energy (BLE) or NFC, which may not support TLS protected communication.
   In addition, the pledge does not have a certificate that can easily be verified by {{?RFC9525}} methods.

-* The use of authenticated self-contained objects addresses both, the TLS challenges and the technology stack challenge.
+* The use of authenticated self-contained objects addresses both, the TLS connection establishment challenges and the technology stack challenge.
+  Note that the chosen approach does not provide confidentiality for the self-contained object, which can be provided by employing TLS.

 * By contrast, the Registrar-Agent can be authenticated by the registrar as a component, acting on behalf of the registrar.
   In addition, the registrar must be able to verify, which Registrar-Agent was in direct contact with the pledge.